CSOgroup/TrES-Seq-Analysis/README.md

-## Joint Single Cell Profile of RNA and Histone Marks To Reveal Epigenetic and Transcriptional Dynamics (TrES-Seq)
+# Joint Single Cell Profile of RNA and Histone Marks To Reveal Epigenetic and Transcriptional Dynamics (TrES-Seq)

 Code repository related to analysing TrES-Seq data

-### Overview
+## Overview

 The analysis is made of 2 major parts, preprocessing (*PeprocessingScripts*) and the processing launchers (*ProcessingScripts*).
 Both are needed to demultiplex the raw reads, align them and process the result into usable matrices and fragment files.
 These files can then be used as input to reproduce the figures in the publication using the *FiguresScripts*.
 Alternatively processed files can be downloaded to start at the last step.

+## Step-by-step

 ### 1. Data availability
 Raw files are available here:

 Processed files - AnnData objects, fragments file (SnapATAC2), bigwig tracks are available as supplementary files in the GEO repository:

 ### 2. Environment